vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level2_expertise_EN.md

 <details><summary>Click to expand or collapse an answer</summary></p>
-When defining the tags per photographer in the Level2.json file, you should be using an English term and, if it is approved, using the so-called `idString` identifier as defined in the [root.level0.json](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/root.level0.json) file.
+When defining the tags per photographer in the Level2.json file, you should be using an English term and, if it is supported, using the so-called `idString` identifier as defined in the [root.level0.json](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/root.level0.json) file.
 It might also be convenient to simply copy that `idString` identifier from an existing Level 2 file: if it works there, it will work for you as well.